 - Snakes & lizards are usually skinned alive to “maintain elasticity”.

-- Ostriches are the birds killed for their skin and the feathers are removed by hand while the bird is alive.
+- Humans kill the ostriches and other birds for their skin and remove the feathers by hand while the bird is alive.

 - Most alligator and crocodile skins come from factory farms.
-They are not treated better than the pigs or cows in the farm industry that we already know.
+We do not treat them any better than the pigs or cows in the farm industry that we already know.

 - Sharks are cruelly hooked and left aboard ships to suffocate for the sake of sharkskin.

-- Millions of Kangaroos and wallabies are killed each year for their skin.
+- We humans, kill millions of Kangaroos and wallabies each year for their skin.

-- Each year, 100 million animals are bred and killed for fur coats and fur trim for hooded jackets and hats, gloves, shoes, etc. (2)
+- Each year, 100 million animals are bred and killed for fur coats and fur trim for hooded jackets and hats, gloves, shoes, etc. (Source 2)

 - 60 million mink, 13 million foxes, 14 million raccoon dogs were killed on fur farms only in 2014 in China and 42.6 million mink, 2.7 million foxes; 155,000 raccoon dogs; 206,000 chinchilla killed in Europe.

-- Hundreds of millions of rabbits are killed for fur each year.
+- We kill hundreds of millions of rabbits for fur each year.